When I traveled to Scotland, one of the things that I was hoping to see was the ruins of an Abbey.

 I hope to get back to Scotland again someday and am curious what you would consider “can’t miss” sites.

-Be sure to check out my other wanderings through Scotland.
+Be sure to check out my other wanderings through Scotland by searching under the Destinations category.

 Let your light shine!